BeeBeeBethC/The-Gardening-Club/README.md

 **Fixed bugs**
 - sticky header achieved, the navigation bar and logo are present at all times.
 - by clicking the logo you can return to home page.
 - Footer remains at the bottom of the website at all times.
-Prior to fixing this the footer would 'float' above the bottom of the page, as shown in the screenshot above.
+Prior to fixing this the footer would 'float' above the bottom of the page on the About-us page, and also shwon in the screenshot above belonging to the Quick tips page.
 - fixed bugs following validator testing and all pages are validated.

 ## Deployment